appium/appium-desktop/CONTRIBUTING.md

 Just use the GitHub issue tracker to submit your bug reports and feature requests.
 If you are submitting a bug report, please follow the [issue template](https://github.com/appium/appium-desktop/issues/new).

-### Sentry

-Appium Desktop has crash logs reported to it using [Sentry](https://sentry.io/appium/appiumdesktop/).
-This requires permission to access.

 ### Localization

 Appium Desktop uses [i18next](https://www.i18next.com) library to manage its translations.
 All translatable resources are stored in `assets/locales/en/translation.json` file.
 The list of supported languages can be found (or altered) in `app/configs/app.config.js` module.
 Please read through i18next API documentation to get more information on how to manage the localized resources: